cortex-js/cortexjs.io/docs/compute-engine/12-guide-numerical-evaluations.md

 // ➔ "3x^2+4x+c"
 ```

-You can change the value of a variable by setting its `value` property:
+You can also change the value of a variable by directly setting its `value` property:

 ```ts
 ce.symbol('x').value = 5;